 We are a small group of individuals with diverse backgrounds in business, real estate, government, technology and non-profit charitable initiatives.
 One common denominator among us is that we each are fortunate to reside in Florida communities with attributes that attract others who wish to share the life we enjoy.
 In 2013, alarmed by the unintended consequences of what was thought to be an innocuous change in law in 2011, we became committed to correcting this error.
 This website became a means for us to inform and explain the issue to all concerned, and also to be a portal for fellow citizens and residents to make known their support for the repeal of the problematic language inserted in FS 509.032(7)(b) in 2011.
 We think we had some effect on public opinion that allowed legislation in 2014 to return some portions of home rule to local governments.

-in 2017 our rights were once more under attack when the industry attempted to preempt home rule and return us to the disaster of 2011.
+in 2017 and 2018 our rights were once more under attack when the industry attempted to preempt home rule and return us to the disaster of 2011.
 We think that the public outcry, partially facilitated through this site, defeated the effort.

 We do not seek to marginalize the vacation rental industry in this endeavor.
 We simply wish to reacquire the right of due process should a question of incompatibility arise when a property in a residentially-zoned area is converted from a home to short-term rental housing.
 One thing we all agree upon is the importance of tourism to our state economy.
 The vacation rental industry is an important phenomenon that fills a market demand and promotes tourism in Florida.
 Sensible Floridians have proven over time that well-planned communities can accommodate seasonal, long-term and short-term visitors without sacrificing the character of our neighborhoods and heritage.
 We welcome our visitors and we hope they will find the paradise they discovered preserved for their enjoyment upon their return.